-Selling art and managing expectations: Artists, galleries and the truth behind the ‘Paradox of Choic
+Selling art and managing expectations: Artists, galleries and the ‘Paradox of Choice

 From an artist’s viewpoint, gallery directors have always it seems taken time out to caution me against providing too many works in advance of an upcoming exhibition.
 I try not to take exception.
 But is this advice genuinely given in the interests of the artist, to ensure the works are edited to ensure only the best is exhibited?
 Or is the gallery concerned that it may not be able to sell the works in a tough art market where the client is spoilt with choice, putting at risk the artist’s reputation and the gallery’s business itself?

 I assume the truth is somewhere in the middle.
 Perhaps this awkward conversation is nothing more than a well-meaning attempt to manage expectations all round?

 Nonetheless, the success or otherwise of an artist’s essential exhibiting career depends on the health of the artist/gallery relationship.
 At the heart of this successful peer relationship is trust and honesty, like any.
 So is there truth behind the idea of the ‘Paradox of Choice’ in selling art?

 From an artist’s perspective, he or she has worked hard to get to this point of exhibiting their work; shedding a lot of blood, sweat and tears along the way … and money.
 And at the risk of hubris, success it is felt is to be well deserved.
 But is success found in reaching new audiences?
 Critical acclaim?
 A big crowd on opening night?
 Or simply, lots of sales?

 Sales are important to the artist, just as they are to the gallery.

 But can success be observed so clinically and objectively, or is it to be viewed more through the emotional and creative lens of the artist?